DvbyDt/Namaste-React/Exploring the World/Assignment.md

-# CHapter 05- Exploring the World
+# Chapter 06- Exploring the World